matthewliu2000/htmlwebpage/index.md

 # Welcome to My Webpage!!!

 A little about me!
 I am from Fort Collins, Colorado, and I am a **third year** undergraduate studying **Computer Engineering** at **Georgia Institute of Technology**.
-Full time student looking for a summer internship in 2020, complete undergraduate studies in Spring 2021, and plan to pursue a higher degree.
+Full time student looking for a summer internship in 2020, complete undergraduate studies in Spring 2021, and planning to pursue a higher degree and seek future employment.
 Here is a [link](https://www.linkedin.com/in/matthew-liu-315aa014b/) to my LinkedIn page.
 Here is a [link](https://github.com/matthewliu2000/page) to my github page.
 Here is a download [link](./assets/Matthew_Liu_CV_Oct25_2019.docx) for my resume.